14 cats and kittens rescued after their owner passes away - KESQ

 They will be placed into foster care, where they will receive expert care until adoption.

-Rescuing animals requires help from the community, to learn more about the organization or when these cats will be ready for adoption, visit the Atlanta Humane Society website.
+Rescuing animals requires help from the community, to learn more about the organization or when these cats will be ready for adoption click here.

 Please note: This content carries a strict local market embargo.
 If you share the same market as the contributor of this article, you may not use it on any platform.